-Enclosed are an original and four (4) copies of a Petition for Approval of an ICC Bill and Keep Amendment to the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement ("Amendment").
-CenturyTel of Claiborne, Inc. d/b/a CenturyLink also has electronically filed the enclosed petition.
+Enclosed are an original and four (4) copies of a Petition for Approval of an ICC Bill and Keep Amendment ("Amendment") to the CMRS Interconnection Agreement between United Telephone-Southeast LLC d/b/a CenturyLink and Sprint Spectrum L.P., as agent for Wirelessco, L.P., and SprintCom, Inc., and Sprint Telephony PCS, L.P. (f/k/a Cox Communications PCS, L.P.), and APC PCS, L.L.C., and Phillieco, L.P., all foregoing entities jointly d/b/a Sprint PCS. ("Sprint").
+CenturyLink also has electronically filed the enclosed petition.
 This letter is the required follow-up to that filing.
 CenturyLink is not aware of any provision in this amendment that may be inconsistent with any previous Authority decisions in proceedings to which CenturyLink was a party.